Personal Injury Attorney in Mount Pleasant

 Navigating South Carolina Personal Injury Laws

-• Tort Reform and Act 42: A major change effective January 1, 2026, is the modification of joint and several liability.
-Under the new rules, a defendant found to be less than 50% at fault is generally only responsible for their proportionate share of the damages.
-This makes identifying every potentially liable party—and proving their specific level of fault—more vital than ever.
+- Allocation of Fault: In South Carolina, a defendant who is found to be less than 50% at fault is generally responsible only for their proportionate share of the damages.
+This makes identifying every potentially liable party—and proving their specific level of fault—more important than ever.

-In South Carolina, the "clock" for filing a lawsuit is strict.
+In South Carolina, the time limit for filing a lawsuit is strict.
 If you miss these deadlines, you lose your right to seek justice.

-• Medical Malpractice: These cases carry a three-year limit from the date of discovery, but are subject to a six-year statute of repose, meaning no claim can be filed more than six years after the incident regardless of when it was discovered.
+- Medical Malpractice: These cases often carry a three-year limit from the date of discovery and are subject to a statute of repose, which sets an outside deadline based on the date of the alleged error.

-As your Mount Pleasant personal injury lawyer, we move quickly to preserve evidence and file the necessary pleadings to ensure your right to recovery is never barred by time.
+As your Mount Pleasant personal injury lawyer, we move quickly to preserve evidence and file the necessary pleadings so your right to recovery is not barred by time.

 Why Injured Clients Choose Our Firm